apidburachynskyi/bayesian-dialogs/README.md

 [2] Stam, A.J.
 (1983).
 "Generation of a random partition of a finite set by an urn model."
 Journal of Combinatorial Theory, Series A (35) : 231–240.

+[3] Avery, Christopher, and Peter Zemsky.
+"Multidimensional uncertainty and herd behavior in financial markets."
+American economic review (1998): 724-748.

+[4] Golub, Benjamin, and Evan Sadler.
+"Learning in social networks."
+Available at SSRN 2919146 (2017).